albrecht0210/SentimentNN/README.md

 ## How to use:

-Step 1: Download the nessesary data from
+Step 1: Download the nessesary data on https://drive.google.com/drive/folders/1Ex4dcyDRnbmcZbTpCEplU_mfedzoWSKt?usp=sharing

 Step 2: Install Word2vec.Tools if not installed